How To Stop Itching Down There

 So while over-the-counter or prescription treatments may target and kill the Candida living on the outer layer of your skin, it can simply be replenished by the yeast that has colonized your gut and is escaping via your bloodstream.

-The good news is that Candida overgrowth and all the embarrassing itching can easily be reversed.
+The good news is that Candida overgrowth and all the embarrassing itching down there can easily be reversed.
 By stopping Candida overgrowth and repairing your leaky gut, the yeast will no longer be able to colonize on your skin, and you can stop the itching in its tracks.

 In my Candida Breakthrough® Program, I use a proven, 3-step approach to help you beat Candida overgrowth.